mesosphere-backup/dcos-vagrant/README.md

 The purpose of this repo was to create a simple way to quickly provision various DCOS cluster(s) on an internal system.
 In addition, make it easy to discuss and demonstrate some of the core capabilities of DCOS.

-This can optionally provide a model for self-guiding customers in a fairly prescriptive fashion.
-This is done using the opensource VirtualBox virtualization layer (Oracle) 5.0.10 and Vagrant 1.8.1, a tool for easily modeling system deployments against various providers (VirtualBox).
-The driving goals of the implementation are:
+This can optionally provide a model for a self-guided trial that is quick yet still robust.
+The cluster is setup using the opensource VirtualBox virtualization layer (Oracle) 5.0.10 and Vagrant 1.8.1 which is a tool for easily modeling system deployments against various providers (VirtualBox).
+The driving goals of this implementation are:

 - **KISS - Keep It Simple Stupid:** I prefer explicit/simple configuration over flexible/complex so it's easy to understand.
 - **Experiment, Iterate and Test:**
- - Experiment: The more field people can validate with new releases, demos and customer engagements.
+ - Experiment: Make DCOS accessible to more people that can validate new releases, demos and use cases.
  - Iterate: Various config changes can be tried to find better ways they will function and operate.
  - Test: New releases and customer env can be tested more thoroughly ensuring a more positive customer experience.
-- **Localized:** Ensure ease of use without network constraints.
+- **Localized:** Ensure ease of use without network constraints and a more mutable cluster.

 **NOTE: Before making changes to your local repo be sure to fork the repo or create a branch.
 Also, take note of the files in the .gitignore file which will not be committed.**